Vocabulary Instruction

 Academic vocabulary words are important in school and scholarly texts.
 Words such as connection, composition, and system are unique to school texts and are not used frequently in common conversations or simple text.
 Academic words are used to describe and explain ideas in content-area texts but are not the words that communicate the substance of a content area.
 For example, system might be used to describe weather but is not a word specific to the topic of weather.

-The Academic Word List (AWL) has been used in numerous studies.
+The Academic Word List (AWL) has been used in numerous studies of vocabulary instruction.
 Of the 570 words on the AWL, 343 are in the Core Vocabulary Word Zones.

 Literary words are the verbs, nouns, adjectives, and adverbs that authors use to make their stories come alive.
 High-quality stories are distinguished in their authors’ use of expressive words—gambol rather than run or cavort rather than jump.
 TextProject has two programs of free, comprehensive lessons that help students use knowledge of familiar words (e.g., stop) to learn the Tier 2 words of texts (e.g., flee, abscond).